 Around October and November you’ll see more “poultry herb mix” at the grocery store that contain a few sprigs of rosemary, thyme, and sage.

-A small box of the poultry mix is perfect for this recipe and will give you roughly 2-3 Tablespoons of minced fresh herbs.
+A small box of the poultry mix is perfect for this recipe and will give you roughly 2-3 Tablespoons of chopped fresh herbs.

 You can also use fresh parsley, if you like.
 I think parsley tastes like grass most of the time, so I leave it out.